SarahMorgan/Motif-Morphospace/README.md

 **4. Import your orca results**

 To recap- so far we have imported our networks and counted the number of every motif with 4 or fewer nodes in every network.
 Now we need to import the results from orca.
 To do this, you need to create the function 'importfile2'- this can be done manually in Matlab by going to 'Import data', selecting the option 'matrix', then 'Import selection' and 'Generate function'.
-SavThen, from the folder with your orca output files, run:
+Save the result in the same folder as the orca output files.
+Then, from the folder with your orca output files, run:

     numFiles=100;
     orca_output = cell(1,numFiles);